Dubai’s DEWA shares jump 20% in early trade in DFM debut

 The company’s shares rose from its IPO price of 2.48 dirhams a share to 2.98 dirhams at 10 a.m.

-DEWA, which has a paid-up share capital of 500 million dirhams, raised 22.32 billion dirhams ($6.1 billion) in the largest initial public offerings (IPOs) in the Gulf region since Saudi Aramco’s record-breaking share sale in 2019.
+DEWA, which has a paid-up share capital of 500 million dirhams, raised 22.32 billion dirhams ($6.1 billion) in the largest initial public offering (IPO) in the Gulf region since Saudi Aramco’s record-breaking share sale in 2019.

 It sold nine billion shares at its recent IPO, representing 18 percent of its issued share capital, with the final offer price pegged at 2.48 dirhams per share.